slekkala1/Crane/REPORT.md

 In some ways the adding of tests complicated some of the architecture but at the same time made the classes more reusable.
-The benefits of unit testing alone should justify the added classes and interfaces but knowing that Tempest is a platform that we will be building on throughout our relationship with TheTribeHasSpoken Inc. cements it.
+The benefits of unit testing alone should justify the added classes and interfaces but knowing that Tempest is a platform that we will be building on throughout our relationship with CallMeIshmaelInc. cements it.